 - We do accommodate student requests for move-in assistance for disability-related reasons through the Center for Accessibility Resources and Disability Services (CARDS) website.

-- We hope to allow residence hall visits from students' family members and friends later in the semester.
+- Visitors are not required to be tested or vaccinated for COVID-19 to come onto campus, but only students will be allowed into the residence halls during move- in.
+We hope to allow residence hall visits from students' family members and friends later in the semester.

 Review our current Community Conduct information.